 Here are some star qualities to watch out for:

-• A head for numbers is obviously needed.
+- A head for numbers is obviously needed.
 This is not a creative role, it’s an analytical one.
 So, the questions you should be asking will relate to the way they can interpret data.
 Previous experience in an analytics or account role will be helpful.

-• A strong knowledge of social media metrics is key.
-Your new hire will understand the buzzwords and how they relate to posts, videos and reporting metrics.
+- A strong knowledge of social media metrics is key.
+Your new hire will understand the buzzwords and how they relate to posts, videos, and reporting metrics.

-• An individual who is comfortable presenting reports and numbers to senior management.
+- An individual who is comfortable presenting reports and numbers to senior management.
 It’s rare for content writers and social media managers to be asked to present data.
 But the social media analyst or ads manager might be.

-• Knowledge of some or even all of these social media analytics tools will be a win.
+- Knowledge of some or even all of these social media analytics tools will be a win.

-The average social media analyst salary in the United States earns between $61,247 and $83,511.
+The average social media analyst’s salary in the United States is about $77,676 a year.

 Graphic designer

 The long-suffering designer on the social media team deserves our admiration.
-They are often overused by the entire company and will end up designing web banners, landing pages, brochures, social media images, email headers and everything in between.
+They are often overused by the entire company and will end up designing web banners, landing pages, brochures, social media images, email headers—and everything in between.
 Then they are asked for videos, too!

 Here are some star qualities to watch out for:

-• The designer for your social media team should be familiar with designing for social media.
+- The designer for your social media team should be familiar with designing for social media.
 Rules on how to present text, the sizing and design of lettering, social media image sizes and formats, and best practices.

-• A calm person who can work under pressure is a must.
+- A calm person who can work under pressure is a must.
 The demands placed upon designers in a social media team come thick and fast.
 I also like a hire who can push back and prioritize their workflow.

-• Special love for designers who can also provide videos for Reels, YouTube Shorts, or TikTok videos.
+- Special love for designers who can also provide videos for Reels, YouTube Shorts, or TikTok videos.
 Sometimes, the social media manager can create these with a good phone, but if design is involved, probably not.

 Social media team tip: Ask to see previous social media designs.
 While the designer may have been following a company brief, you will get a feel for their design skills.
-As with all hires, the level of experience and skill set will play into the salary. $52,796 is a standard salary for a graphic designer.
+As with all hires, the level of experience and skill set will play into the salary.

 Ads specialist